 --LHP CC Sabathia (fluid in right knee) went on the 15-day disabled list May 11, and he was transferred to the 60-day DL on July 1.
 An MRI revealed no structural damage, but the knee was swollen and causing Sabathia discomfort.
 He had the fluid drained from the knee, and he was given cortisone and stem-cell injections.
 Sabathia threw bullpen sessions June 18 and June 21.
 He threw 35 pitches in a simulated game June 24.
-He began a rehab assignment with Class A Tampa on June 28.
-Sabathia threw a bullpen session at Yankee Stadium on June 30, and he started for Double-A Trenton on July 2.
+He began a rehab assignment with Class A Tampa on June 28, and he started for Double-A Trenton on July 2.
 He experienced renewed knee swelling July 3, and he underwent season-ending surgery July 23.

 --RHP Ivan Nova (ulnar collateral ligament tear in right elbow) went on the 15-day disabled list April 20, and he was transferred to the 60-day DL on April 24.
 He underwent season-ending Tommy John surgery April 29.

 RHP Brandon McCarthy